-- Verbal warning the student is given a reminder by the teacher who encounters the misbehaviour.
-The student is reminded, redirected, and relocated. - Repeated misbehaviour results in a reflective conversation with the teacher to clarify expectations - Continued misbehaviour results in a caution being entered on the portal.
-An automated e receipt is sent to the Kesher teacher, YLC, and HOS - After one caution the Kesher Teacher has a further reflective conversation with the student - After a second caution (in a 10-day cycle) detention is given at the discretion of the Kesher Teacher - If a third caution is given the matter is escalated to the YLC - The YLC will have a further reflective conversation to restore a respectful and positive learning environment and to clarify expectations - The YLC will notify parents of a possible meeting and consequence - The YLC will impose detention, community service, or instigate a behaviour contract - If there is a repeat offence the matter is escalated to the HOS. - The HOS will call parents if a suspension is imposed or the student and parent is asked to appear before the Student Behaviour Review Committee made up of the Principal, Assistant Principal- Student Wellbeing, and the HOS.
+- verbal warning the student is given a reminder by the teacher who encounters the misbehaviour.
+The student is reminded, redirected, and relocated. - repeated misbehaviour results in a reflective conversation with the teacher to clarify expectations - continued misbehaviour results in a caution being entered on the portal.
+An automated e receipt is sent to the Kesher teacher, YLC, and HOS - after one caution the Kesher Teacher has a further reflective conversation with the student - after a second caution (in a 10-day cycle) detention is given at the discretion of the Kesher Teacher - if a third caution is given the matter is escalated to the YLC - the YLC will have a further reflective conversation to restore a respectful and positive learning environment and to clarify expectations - the YLC will notify parents of a possible meeting and consequence - the YLC will impose detention, community service, or instigate a behaviour contract - if there is a repeat offence the matter is escalated to the HOS. - the HOS will call parents if a suspension is imposed or the student and parent is asked to appear before the Student Behaviour Review Committee made up of the Principal, Assistant Principal-Student Wellbeing, and the HOS.
 If the student is on a scholarship this would be reviewed as would ongoing enrolment, with the possibility of expulsion.
-Students may be placed on probation. - Consequences will be considered on an individual basis but will usually follow the consequences/ restorative flowchart as indicated on the Student Behaviour Management Processes - Suspensions for serious breaches may include - (a) physical violence; or - (b) wilful damage to property; or - (c) theft; or - (d) smoking/vaping or drinking of alcohol in school hours; or - (e) breaches of The King David School Drug Policy; or - (f) failure to comply with any reasonable and clearly communicated instruction of the Principal or other members of staff; or - (g) consistently behaving in a manner that interferes with the educational opportunities of any other student or students; or - (h) behaving in a way that threatens the good order of the school's program or facility; or - (i) engaging in unacceptable discriminatory behaviour (including harassment towards another person based on sex, sexual orientation, gender identity, race (including colour, nationality and ethnic or national origin), religious beliefs, political beliefs, or physical or mental disability or impairment.
+Students may be placed on probation. - consequences will be considered on an individual basis but will usually follow the consequences/ restorative flowchart as indicated on the Student Behaviour Management Processes - suspensions for serious breaches may include - o physical violence; or - o wilful damage to property; or - o theft; or - o smoking/vaping or drinking of alcohol in school hours; or - o breaches of The King David School Drug Policy; or - o failure to comply with any reasonable and clearly communicated instruction of the Principal or other members of staff; or - o consistently behaving in a manner that interferes with the educational opportunities of any other student or students; or - o behaving in a way that threatens the good order of the school's program or facility; or engaging in unacceptable discriminatory behaviour (including harassment towards another person based on sex, sexual orientation, gender identity, race (including colour, nationality and ethnic or national origin), religious beliefs, political beliefs, or physical or mental disability or impairment.